samco-sdk/Python-SDK/README.md

 }
 ```
 ### TradeBook:

-Details of all successfully executed orders placed by the user.
+The TradeBook function is `get_trade_book()`which gives details of all successfully executed orders placed by the user.
-The TradeBook function name in python is `get_trade_book()`

 #### Sample TradeBook Request:
 ```python
 samco.get_trade_book()